ortus-boxlang/vscode-boxlang/README.md

 ## Support

 For questions or help, join the `#ide` channel in the [CFML Slack workspace](https://cfml-slack.herokuapp.com/) to talk with people about this or other editor tools.
 To file a bug or feature request, open a [GitHub issue](https://github.com/cfmleditor/cfmleditor/issues).

+## Acknowledgements

+This project would not have been possible if not for the CF community at large and the work of many coders who have contributed to open source projects.

+Some contribution of special note though come from the following users.

+* [KamasamaK](https://github.com/KamasamaK) - The primary author of the first iteration of this project, [vscode-cfml](https://github.com/KamasamaK/vscode-cfml)
+* [Gareth Eddies](https://github.com/ghedwards) - The maintainer of [cfmleditor](https://github.com/cfmleditor/cfmleditor) which this project is forked from